Pennsylvania Cerebral Palsy Attorneys

 Cerebral palsy cases associated with medical malpractice are by definition caused by a medical mistake.
-Medical errors are preventable, and they occur when a medical staff member deviates from the standards of care they should adhere to when providing medical care to a patient.
-Prevention of medical errors is a complex topic but generally involves medical staffers understanding and applying standards of care properly, and ensuring good communication between the medical staff responsible for a patient’s care.
+Medical errors are preventable, and they occur when a medical staff member or organization deviates from the standards of care they should adhere to when treating a patient.
+Prevention of medical errors is a complex topic, but generally involves medical professionals understanding and applying standards of care properly, and ensuring good communication between the medical staff responsible for a patient’s care.

-The Pennsylvania cerebral palsy attorneys at Reiter & Walsh ABC Law Centers focus solely on birth injuries, unlike other firms that split their attention between such topics as birth injury, medical device failures, and adverse drug reactions.
-Our focus and deep knowledge of birth injury allow us to successfully litigate these medically complex cases, as seen by the extensive list of multimillion-dollar verdicts and settlements.
-Our firm is consistently listed in numerous publications and legal awards lists, including U.S. News and World Report’s “Best Law Firms,” BestLawyers, SuperLawyers, the New York Times, and other magazine publications.
+The Pennsylvania cerebral palsy attorneys at ABC Law Centers focus solely on birth injuries, unlike other firms that split their attention between such topics as birth injury, medical device failures, and adverse drug reactions.
+Our focus and deep knowledge of birth injury allow us to successfully litigate these medically complex cases, as seen by our extensive list of multimillion-dollar verdicts and settlements.
+We have also won many awards from prestigious legal organizations, and have glowing client testimonials that further attest to our success.
 Please reach out to us for a free and confidential case evaluation.
-If you choose to pursue a case with us, you will never be charged out-of-pocket fees, and we will vigorously fight to secure your child’s future care.
+If you choose to pursue a case with us, you will not be charged unless we win, and we will vigorously fight to secure your child’s future care.